ngbinh/weave/README.md

 ===============

-Weave is a simple set of libraries that lets you easily manage distributed applications through an abstraction layer built on YARN.
-Weave allows you to use YARN’s distributed capabilities with a programming model that is similar to running threads.
+Weave is a simple set of libraries that lets you easily manage distributed applications through an abstraction layer built on YARN that allows you to use YARN’s distributed capabilities with a programming model that's similar to running threads.
 Weave is **NOT** a replacement for YARN.
 Weave is a value-added framework that operates on top of YARN.

 Why Do I Need Weave?